 I’ve done the short hike to Stawamus Chief twice: once in April 2005 on the way to Whistler from Vancouver, and almost exactly ten years later in April 2015 on the way to a longer hike at Garibaldi Lake.
 Both walks were mid-week, but my first visit was on a sunny day, and the summit was busy.
-The second time, on a cloudy and foggy day, I had the walk to myself…
+The second time, on a cloudy and foggy day, I had the hike to myself…

 There are three Stawamus Chief peaks: